 Safety – When you work around your home, you take the same risks as a professional.
 It will help if you protect yourself.

 Diagnose – Things to check for optimum bath fan performance.

 Identify – The correct model number and specifications for your fan.

-Repair – How to repair your bath fan.
+Repair – How to replace the parts on your bath fan.

-Prevention – Get the longest life from your bathroom fan.
+Prevention – Get the most extended life from your bathroom fan.

 Tools – Tools and materials that may be needed.